DIY Garage Pergola

 Adding a pergola or trellis to our house has been on my to-do list since I can remember.
 I am OBSESSED with vines and cottage exterior styles.
 After scheming up my brick-painting exterior plans, I knew that my garage needed a pergola with a vine growing alllll up in it.

 I began my research.
 Saving many images of pergolas over garages from Pinterest helped me to get a grasp for what I wanted.
-And although the idea of building it completely seemed foreign and a little scary, I quickly knew that it was my only option if I wanted to save some $$$ (as per usual).
+And although the idea of building it completely seems foreign and a little scary, I quickly knew that it was my only option if I wanted to save some $$$ (as per usual).

 2x4x10 (7)